TomasBivainis/pipe/README.md

 Here are some areas for improvement in your Go code:

-1. **Error Handling Consistency**

-- Some error messages are generic ("Command error:") and could be more descriptive.
-- Inconsistent use of `return` after printing errors (sometimes missing, sometimes present).

 1. **Command Construction**

 - In the `install` command, you use `strings.Join(args, " ")` as a single argument to `exec.Command`.
 This passes all packages as one argument, not as separate arguments.
 Instead, use variadic arguments: